 Outside Wellington you may want to join one of our zoom groups.

-If you are a survivor of sexual abuse anywhere in New Zealand, you can share in our Confidential Listening Service via Skype, phone or email.
+If you are a survivor of sexual abuse anywhere in New Zealand, you can share in our Confidential Listening Service via phone, txt, email or any online method.
 We can also direct you toward support services in your area.

 Key Benefits of Peer Support We believe that Peer Support works best in combination with counselling and other therapy.